rubybib/rubybib.org/index.md

 * W. Rząsa. **[Predicting Performance in a PaaS Environment: a Case Study for a Web Application](https://journals.agh.edu.pl/csci/article/view/1794)**.
 In the Computer Science Journal, volume 18, number 1, 2017.

-* W. Rząsa, M. Jamro, and D. Rzonca. **[Improving Accuracy of a Network Model Basing on the Case Study of a Distributed System with a Mobile Application and an API](https://link.springer.com/chapter/10.1007/978-3-319-59767-6_2)**.
+* W. Rząsa, M. Jamro, D. Rzonca. **[Improving Accuracy of a Network Model Basing on the Case Study of a Distributed System with a Mobile Application and an API](https://link.springer.com/chapter/10.1007/978-3-319-59767-6_2)**.
 In proceedings of the International Conference on Computer Networks, 2017.

-* W. Rząsa, and D. Rzońca. **[Event-Driven Approach to Modeling and Performance Estimation of a Distributed Control System](https://link.springer.com/chapter/10.1007/978-3-319-39207-3_15)**.
+* W. Rząsa, D. Rzońca. **[Event-Driven Approach to Modeling and Performance Estimation of a Distributed Control System](https://link.springer.com/chapter/10.1007/978-3-319-39207-3_15)**.
 In proceedings of the International Conference on Computer Networks, 2016.

 * W. Rząsa. **[Simulation-Based Analysis of a Platform as a Service Infrastructure Performance from a User Perspective](https://link.springer.com/chapter/10.1007/978-3-319-19419-6_17)**.
 In proceedings of the International Conference on Computer Networks, 2015.

-* J. S. Cuadrado, J. G. Molina, and M. M. Tortosa. **[RubyTL: A Practical, Extensible Transformation Language](http://link.springer.com/chapter/10.1007/11787044_13)**.
+* J. S. Cuadrado, J. G. Molina, M. M. Tortosa. **[RubyTL: A Practical, Extensible Transformation Language](http://link.springer.com/chapter/10.1007/11787044_13)**.
 Model Driven Architecture - Foundations and Applications, 4066, 2006.

 #### Robotics